rifaterdemsahin/kibanasandbox/README.md

 ### Instructions:

-1. Replace the placeholders like `https://github.com/yourusername/kibana-elasticsearch-poc.git` with the actual repository URL.
+1. **Clone the Repository**: Replace the placeholders like `https://github.com/yourusername/kibana-elasticsearch-poc.git` with the actual repository URL.
-2. Fill in your DigitalOcean API token and SSH key ID in the `terraform.tfvars` example above.
+2. **Fill in your DigitalOcean API token and SSH key ID**: Replace the placeholders in `terraform.tfvars` with your actual values, but keep the file secure.

-This `README.md` file should guide users on how to get started with your PoC and includes ways to connect with you for further information.
+This README update ensures sensitive information like your API token and SSH key are not exposed while guiding users through setting up the PoC.